asmuth/clip/fnordmetric-doc/src/classic_widgets.md

   <tr>
     <th>type <i>(mandatory)</i></th>
     <td>
-      the type of this widget. must be `:html`
+      The type of this widget.
+Must be `:html`.
     </td>
   </tr>
   <tr>
     <th>html/th>
     <td>
-      the html to render
+      The html to render.
     </td>
   </tr>
 </table>